-Aside from this bar having one of the best patios in Cleveland with some incredible views over Lake Erie, this Irish pub serves up a solid list of Irish beer including Guinness, Harp, and Smithwicks.
+Aside from this bar having one of the best patios in Cleveland, this Irish pub serves up a solid list of Irish beer including Guinness, Harp, and Smithwicks.
 Plus, you can mix it up with their mixed draughts like a Black and Tan (Bass Ale and Guinness).

 On St. Patrick’s Day itself, expect quite a few party-goers hanging out and enjoying the live Irish music at The Harp, as well as lots of corned beef sandwiches and shepherd’s pies.